-(a)(b) The Auditor determined compliance to these standard subparts based on Policy 11062.2, that requires, ICE personnel who may have contact with individuals in ICE custody, including all ERO officers and HSI special agents, shall receive training on, among other items ICE's zero-tolerance policy for all forms of sexual abuse and assault; The right of detainees and staff to be free from sexual abuse or assault; Definitions and examples of prohibited and illegal behavior; Dynamics of sexual abuse and assault in confinement; Prohibitions on retaliation against individuals who report sexual abuse or assault; Recognition of physical, behavioral, and emotional signs of sexual abuse or assault, situations in which sexual abuse or assault may occur, and ways of preventing and responding to such occurrences, including Common reactions of sexual abuse and assault victims; How to detect and respond to signs of threatened and actual sexual abuse or assault; Prevention, recognition, and appropriate response to allegations or suspicions of sexual abuse and assault involving detainees with mental or physical disabilities; How to communicate effectively and professionally with victims and individuals reporting sexual abuse or assault; How to avoid inappropriate relationships with detainees; Accommodating LEP individuals and individuals with mental or physical disabilities; Communicating effectively and professionally with lesbian, gay, bisexual, transgender, intersex, or gender nonconforming individuals, and members of other vulnerable populations; Procedures for fulfilling notification and reporting requirements under this Directive; The investigation process; and the requirement to limit reporting of sexual abuse or assault to personnel with a need-to-know in order to make decisions concerning the victim's welfare and for law enforcement or investigative purposes.
-According to the PSA Compliance Manager, HSA, and the Project Manager, all staff received PREA training during their initial employment training and annually and provide documentation of that fact.
-At the time of the audit, training and associated training records were being switched from DHS PALMS (Performance and Learning Management System) to a new program.
-The SDDO stated that the NYCHR was provided Agency SAAPI/PREA training, as found on the ERAU SharePoint, which is being utilized for initial and refresher training for ICE staff, ISSA staff and IHSC staff until the new program is operational.
-During the interviews with the ICE DOs, the HSA, and the ISSA staff, all confirmed the subject matter of the training and required by the standard; additionally, the Auditor reviewed the ICE PREA Employee Training provided on ERAU SharePoint and confirmed that all required topics are included.
-The NYCHR does not employ other contractors or have volunteers at the NYCHR.
+(a)(b) The Auditor determined compliance to these standard subparts based on Policy 11062.2, that requires, "ICE personnel who may have contact with individuals in ICE custody, including all ERO officers and HSI special agents, shall receive training on, among other items ICE's zero-tolerance policy for all forms of sexual abuse and assault; The right of detainees and staff to be free from sexual abuse or assault; Definitions and examples of prohibited and illegal behavior; Dynamics of sexual abuse and assault in confinement; Prohibitions on retaliation against individuals who report sexual abuse or assault; Recognition of physical, behavioral, and emotional signs of sexual abuse or assault, situations in which sexual abuse or assault may occur, and ways of preventing and responding to such occurrences, including Common reactions of sexual abuse and assault victims; How to detect and respond to signs of threatened and actual sexual abuse or assault; Prevention, recognition, and appropriate response to allegations or suspicions of sexual abuse and assault involving detainees with mental or physical disabilities; How to communicate effectively and professionally with victims and individuals reporting sexual abuse or assault; How to avoid inappropriate relationships with detainees; Accommodating LEP individuals and individuals with mental or physical disabilities; Communicating effectively and professionally with lesbian, gay, bisexual, transgender, intersex, or gender nonconforming individuals, and members of other vulnerable populations; Procedures for fulfilling notification and reporting requirements under this Directive; The investigation process and the requirement to limit reporting of sexual abuse or assault to personnel with a need-to-know in order to make decisions concerning the victim's welfare and for law enforcement or investigative purposes."
+According to the AFOD and SDDO all ADHR staff received PREA training during their initial employment training and annually.
+The Auditor was provided current documentation that all five ADHR staff received PREA training.
+During the interviews with the ICE DOs, and the SDDO staff, each confirmed the subject matter of the training as required by the standard.
+The Auditor also reviewed the ICE PREA Employee Training provided on the ERAU SharePoint and confirmed that all required topics are included.
+The ADHR does not employ other contractors or have volunteers at the facility.

-(c) This standard subpart required the facility document and maintain for 5 years completed training for employees, contractors, and volunteers.
-The Auditor reviewed training attendance sign in sheets for both ICE and ISSA staff.
-The Auditor confirmed during the interview with the AFOD and SDDO that training records, noted in the (a)(b) discussion above, are maintained by the Agency for at least 5 years.
-The ISSA staff, complete their PREA training, both initial and annual, through their company utilizing the ICE PREA Employee Training curriculum.
-The Auditor spoke with the Project Manager who confirmed employee records, to include training, are maintained for at least 5 years.
+(c) This standard subpart requires the facility document and maintain for 5 years completed training for employees, contractors, and volunteers.
+The interviews conducted with the AFOD and SDDO confirmed that training records, noted in the (a)(b) discussion above, are maintained by the Agency for at least 5 years.